microsoft/reactxp/docs/docs/components/text.md

 // Note: Older versions of React Native don’t support this interface.
 maxContentSizeMultiplier: number = null; // Android and iOS only

-// For non-zero values, truncates with ellipsis if necessary
+// For non-zero values, truncates with ellipsis if necessary.
+Web platform
+// doesn't support values greater than 1.
+Web platform may also not truncate
+// properly if text contains line breaks, so it may be necessary to replace
+// line breaks before rendering.
 numberOfLines: number = 0;

 // Mouse & Touch Events